skytable/docs/versioned_docs/version-0.7.0/actions/MUPDATE.md

 :::

-Update the value of 'n' keys in the current table
+Update the value of 'n' keys in the current table, if they already exist.
+This will return the number of keys that were updated as an unsigned integer.